hoytech/quadrable/README.md

 For optimistic roll-up applications, these operations happen very infrequently so typical gas costs aren't the main concern.
 The bigger issue is the worst-case gas usage in an [adversarial environment](#proof-bloating).
 If an attacker manages to make it so costly for the system to verify a fraud proof that this cannot be done within the block-gas limit (the maximum gas that a transaction can consume, at any cost), then fraud can be committed.

-Let's assume that an attacker can create fully saturated paths for every element to be proven to a depth of 160.
+Let's assume that an attacker can create colliding keyHashes up to a depth of 160 for every element to be proven.
 This would be extremely computationally expensive -- on the same order as finding distinct private keys with colliding bitcoin/ethereum addresses.
 In this case, calldata+import+query+update would take around 800k gas for each value.
 At the time of this writing, the gas block limit is 12.5m, which suggests that around 15 of these worst-case scenario values could be verified.
 This suggests that -- for a very wide security margin -- fraud-proof systems should try to use 15 or fewer values for each unit of verification (assuming other gas costs are negligible).

 ## Author and Copyright